Types of creditor

 If you want to make a complaint about a debtor whose estate we are administering, fill in a complaint form and send it to the Official Assignee by:

-Complaints are investigated by the Official Assignee Compliance Unit.
-If appropriate, the Unit will prosecute offences under the Insolvency Act 2006.
+Complaints are investigated by the Integrity and Enforcement Team.
+If appropriate, the Team will prosecute offences under the Insolvency Act 2006.

-Information you provide to the Official Assignee can only be used for the specific purpose of administering a bankruptcy, No Asset Procedure, Summary Instalment Order or liquidation, or to investigate possible offences against the Insolvency Act 2006 or Companies Act 1993.
+Information you provide to the Official Assignee can only be used for the specific purpose of administering a bankruptcy, No Asset Procedure, Debt Repayment Order or liquidation, or to investigate possible offences against the Insolvency Act 2006 or Companies Act 1993.

 If a third party makes a request to the Insolvency and Trustee Service to access this information it will only be released in accordance with the Insolvency Act 2006, the Privacy Act 1993, the Official Information Act 1982 or any other legislation.